voiceflow/runtime-client-js/README.md

 2. **Training** the chatbot if necessary
 3. **Copying** the version id for our integrations

 Open [Voiceflow](https://creator.voiceflow.com) and setup a "General Assistant."
-We have detailed tutorials on Voiceflow to help you **build** your first conversational app.
+We have detailed tutorials on Voiceflow to help you build your first conversational app.

 ![image](https://user-images.githubusercontent.com/32404412/107269001-f1979500-6a16-11eb-8303-10620ad44764.png)

-When you are satisfied with your design, make sure to **train** your assistant.
+When you are satisfied with your design, make sure to train your assistant.
 Click the Test button at the top-right corner to open up the Prototyping view.

 <img width="552" alt="Image of the Test Button on Voiceflow" src="https://user-images.githubusercontent.com/32404412/107269101-17bd3500-6a17-11eb-86b1-b0a817022aca.png">

 In the Prototyping view, the right sidebar will have a Training panel.
-Click Train Assistant to begin the training process. **NOTE:** If the "Train Assistant" button is greyed out, then your project need to be trained, so you can skip this step.
+Click Train Assistant to begin the training process. **NOTE:** If the "Train Assistant" button is greyed out, then your project does not need to be trained, so you can skip this step.

 <img width="300" alt="Image of the Test Button on Voiceflow" src="https://user-images.githubusercontent.com/32404412/107269251-5521c280-6a17-11eb-9d82-5a0f62bff14d.png">